-Employees involved in legal proceedings may receive time off to attend the proceedings depending on the nature of employee involvement.
+Employees involved in legal proceedings may be eligible for paid or unpaid time off to attend legal proceedings depending on the nature of employee involvement.

-The employee should work out an arrangement with the immediate supervisor that will assure that all responsibilities are met during this absence.
-Any employee 75 percent FTE or greater, who is required to be absent from duty in order to attend a Worker's Compensation conference or hearing is permitted time off without loss of University compensation or vacation time.
+- Any employee who is required to be absent from duty in order to attend their own Worker's Compensation conference or hearing is permitted time off without loss of University compensation or accumulated vacation and personal days.

 - Employees should work out arrangements with their immediate supervisor to assure that all responsibilities are met during absences due to legal proceedings.

 - Legal proceeding absences must be recorded in the university’s central payroll system as part of the regular payroll processing cycle, using the appropriate time reporting code.